Soccer on CBS Sports: North American Soccer League

-In 1967, two professional soccer leagues started in the United States: the FIFA-sanctioned United Soccer Association, which consisted of entire European and South American teams brought to the US and given local names, and the unsanctioned National Professional Soccer League.
+In 1967, two professional soccer leagues started in the United States: the FIFA-sanctioned United Soccer Association, which consisted of entire European and South American teams brought to the U.S. and given local names, and the unsanctioned National Professional Soccer League.
 The National Professional Soccer League had a national television contract in the U.S. with the CBS television network (which signed a two-year contract to broadcast a game every Sunday afternoon live and in color).
 The NPSL kicked off on Sunday, April 16 with a full slate of five matches.
 However, the ratings for matches were unacceptable even by weekend daytime standards and the arrangement was terminated.
 Bill MacPhail, head of CBS Sports, attributed NASL's lack of TV appeal to empty stadiums with few fans, and to undistinguished foreign players who were unfamiliar to American soccer fans.

 The leagues merged in 1968 to form the North American Soccer League (NASL).
 It has been suggested that the timing of the merge was related to the huge amount of attention given throughout the English-speaking world to the victory by England in the 1966 FIFA World Cup and the resulting documentary film, Goal.
 While the USSF and FIFA refused to recognize the NPSL, the television contract with CBS guaranteed some element of financial stability.

 In 1974, although the Los Angeles Aztecs had a league-best record and points total, and rightly should have hosted the championship final, CBS intervened and strongly influenced the NASL's decision to play the match in Miami.
 CBS was under contract to air the game live and was unwilling to black-out the large Southern California viewing audience.
-At the time it was the standard in many US-based sports for the host market not to broadcast games locally unless they were sold out.
+At the time it was the standard in many U.S.-based sports for the host market not to broadcast games locally unless they were sold out.
 At the time, the Los Angeles Memorial Coliseum had a capacity of 94,500 and, even in a best-case scenario, an Aztecs sell-out was unlikely.
 Moreover, in an effort by CBS to capture more viewers during the peak East Coast time slot, a Los Angeles-hosted game would have begun at 12:30 (PDT) local time.
 The league recognized that both these factors would be detrimental to ticket sales and agreed to move the game to the Miami Orange Bowl with a 3:30 (EDT) local start.
-CBS had also stepped in the previous week and forced the Toros to play their semi-final match at the much-smaller Tamiami Stadium in Tamiami Park.
+CBS had also stepped in the previous week and forced the Toros to play their semifinal match at the much-smaller Tamiami Stadium in Tamiami Park.
 This was done so that if Miami did win, CBS's production crews would have a full week for set-up in the Orange Bowl stadium.